 Buy yourself a journal, start a sober blog, or keep posting to our group on Facebook DAILY or whenever you need to (multiple times a day if you must) – ** this is now a SECRET group and to join you need to message me.
 Write out/record how you are feeling through it all – it’s great to be able to look back on and keep as a record too.
 Working through this is really eye opening as you become more aware of things – because you are no longer numbing your way through life!

 Decide on the things you are going to add to your life to replace the times you used up when you used to drink – for me that was diving into my health and fitness goals.
-I became a Beachbody coach and being a product of the product every single day!!
+I was a Beachbody coach and was a product of the product every single day!!
 My go to workouts are done right from my own home – but do what works for you!!
-If you are interested in what I do or want more info, message me on Facebook.
-I plan on making 2017 my healthiest year EVER!!
+If you need added motivation – join my FREE group on FB Healthy4Life360

 Pick out alternative drinks that you like and stock up!
 For me – it was important to have drinks on hand because when you give up alcohol – you still need to hydrate.
 Number one choice is water but that can get boring so flavor it up with fruits.
 I love my hot lemon water to start my day.
 I drink fruit flavored green teas.
 I love mineral water with lemon or club soda with lemon and sometimes a sprinkle of cranberry juice.
 I drink some of my bubbly drinks in fancy glasses so I don’t feel deprived.
 And I still haven’t cut out the diet-pepsi habit (one thing I may have to let go of later – but for now alcohol is number one).
 When I have my diet-pepsi with lime – it’s like my replacement ‘alcohol’ drink – so I try to limit it to ONE per day MAX – but on tougher days I have more.
 Some even try non-alcoholic drinks to replace booze – but for me that was never a go to option.